Walton Hall, West Yorkshire: Later history

 Walton Hall is a proposed UNESCO World Heritage Site.
-Sir David Attenborough has stated that “Walton Hall is an extremely important site in the history of nature conservation worldwide.
-It is, arguably, the first tract of land anywhere in modern times to be protected, guarded and maintained as a nature reserve.”
+Sir David Attenborough has stated that "Walton Hall is an extremely important site in the history of nature conservation worldwide.
+It is, arguably, the first tract of land anywhere in modern times to be protected, guarded and maintained as a nature reserve."

+In 2024, Waterton Park, part of the estate, was registered at Grade II by Historic England, to ensure that the landscape considered "the world’s first nature reserve" is given greater protection and recognition.

 Walton Hall sundial

 There is a sundial located on the island to the rear of Walton Hall.
 It was made by George Boulby in 1813 and is made out of an ashlar with copper gnomons.
 It is a multi-faceted sundial made out of a polyhedron.
-It indicates the time in the following cities around the world: Amsterdam, Basle, Boston, Demerara, Madras, Madrid, Mexico City, Moscow, Beijing, Philadelphia, Rome, and Warsaw.

-It was described by Richard Hobson thus:
+It indicates the time in the following cities around the world: Amsterdam, Basel, Boston, Demerara, Madras, Madrid, Mexico City, Moscow, Beijing, Philadelphia, Rome, and Warsaw.
+It was described by Richard Hobson: